npolyak/DotNetBinaryAdjuster/README.md

 # NP.NetBinaryAdjuster
-this project is an offshoot of [IgnoresAccessChecksToGenerator](https://github.com/aelij/IgnoresAccessChecksToGenerator) by Eli Arbel and otherse.
+this project is an offshoot of [IgnoresAccessChecksToGenerator](https://github.com/aelij/IgnoresAccessChecksToGenerator) by Eli Arbel and others.
 Most of the code comes from the them.

 I needed this capability in order to modify Avalonia DataGrid - to allow more flexibility in building the group header rows and some other functionality without modifying the whole DataGrid code.